abalogh2/beamdemo/README.md

 however it will not be more than a few dollars (possibly less than a dollar).
 See the Clean-up chapter at the end to delete all GCP resources after playing with this demo.

+Those who have some basic experience with Python and GCP could implement and run this demo application within half an hour.

 ## Basic directories